Podcast added: 2/20/2020

-Some of you may need to ask God to forgive you for the abortion that you had; the theft you committed; the murder that you thought you got away with; the many lies that you told and the drugs that you assaulted your body with.
+Some of you may need to ask God to forgive you for the abortion that you had; the theft you committed; the murder that you thought you got away with; the many lies that you told, and the drugs with which you assaulted your body.
 Those are just examples of sins.
 You know what you’ve done that needs God’s forgiveness.
 All you have to do is ask God to forgive you, turn from those sins, and intend never to do them again.
 That’s true repentance.

 Look, if you are still cussing, lying, (including telling the peace-sake lie) having trouble with those little “slippers” (You know, the “Oops, I didn’t mean to say that” words), cheating, sipping, dipping and tipping you are not saved.
 The saved individual has quit the clubs, left the old lying and cheating buddies, and learned how to sleep in their own bed at night…without any “drop-in” visitors that are not their spouse.

 When Jesus cleans up the inner man, it will show up on the outside.
 Women will no longer want to show off their bodies to anyone except their own husbands.
 Their skirt tails will go down, and their cleavage will close up.
 And, whoever heard of “Sexy Saints” in the church?
 Saved folks, both brothers and sisters, dress right in clothes that are not too tight.